cacaodev/cappuccino/README.markdown

 - [ ] Rewrite CPSplitView with constraints !
 CPSplitview drag = user input with a given priority.
 - [ ] Write a Quadrilatere demo in capp. currently i don't think it can be done with the cocoa API where a constraint can link no more than 2 items.
 Maybe by abstracting constraint items with a protocol ?
 - [ ] Handle ambiguous layout and solver failures.
 The Apple way is to lower the priority on a constraint and try to resolve.
-- [ ] CPLayoutPriorityRequired should be a c.Strength.required.
+- [x] CPLayoutPriorityRequired should be a c.Strength.required.
 Currently medium with weight 1000. required causes problems when they are stay constraints and edit constraints and you try to remove them.
 - [ ] Visual debug support
 - [ ] Parser API.
 Visual language with PEGJS grammar like Angular.js ?
+- [ ] Currently, when you resize a window from the left or top edge and the window size is constrained by subviews constraints, the window frameOrigin changes.
+It should not (add a stay constraint on WindowView x and y ?).
 Welcome to Cappuccino!
 ======================